castai/docs/docs/guides/pod-placement.md

 ### Scheduling on nodes with locally attached SSD

+Storage optimized nodes have local SSDs backed by nvme drivers which provide higher throughput and lower latency than standard disks.
+It's an ideal choice for workloads that require efficient local storage.

+Pods can request a storage optimized node by defining a node selector (or a required node affinity) and toleration for label `scheduling.cast.ai/storage-optimized`.
+Furthermore, pods can control the amount of available storage by specifying ephemeral storage resource requests.
+If resource requests aren't specified, CAST AI will still provision a storage optimized node but the available storage amount will be the lowest possible based on the cloud offerings.

-The pod described below will be scheduled on a Spot instance with locally attached SSD disk.
+The pod described below will be scheduled on a node with locally attached SSD disks.

 ```yaml
 apiVersion: v1